 The major practical reason for healthcare professionals to know how to write is the benefit got from the basic training gained during the manuscript preparation process.
 Medical writing involves the discipline of carrying out exhaustive literature research, collecting and analyzing data, and drafting and reviewing the manuscript over and over.
 Those authors with their manuscripts accepted and published will better appreciate what is in medical journals and other publications.

-We recommend all healthcare professionals avail the opportunity of serving as journal manuscript reviewers.
+We recommend all healthcare professionals avail themselves of the opportunity to serve as journal manuscript reviewers.
 Having a great amount of information available in many journals and other scientific documents, it is important for medical healthcare experts and academics to have the ability to judge the quality and reliability of published work.
 Those who publish and appreciate the process of writing documents and editing them can better read and evaluate articles.

 The ability to provide preferential assessment and judgment of the written content is the skill that will make you a better medical expert.
 After all, patients prefer to visit the most knowledgeable and informed professionals.
 So, looking up to and respecting the expertise of your knowledgeable peers will help you become better in your field.